Address: 1 Fulham Park Road SW6 4LJ

 Entrance Procedure: Visit the school and register for Reception.
 Places further up the school are usually offered following academic assessment.

 Contact: Admissions on 020 7610 8085

 Email: [email protected]

 School Visits: Midweek tours throughout the term, by appointment only.
-Open Day on Saturday 7 October at 9.30am
+Open day in September/October

 Games & The Arts

 We compete against other schools in matches and tournaments and attend the Independent Schools Association competitions.
-Sports include football, tag rugby, cricket, netball, rounders, swimming, tennis, dance and fencing.
-Children can learn a wide range of instruments including the piano, violin, flute, guitar and drums, as well as join the school choir and orchestra.
-LAMDA lessons are exceptional and our children have done extremely well in this area.
+Sports include football, tag rugby, hockey, cricket, netball, rounders, swimming, tennis and dance.
+Children learn a wide range of instruments including the piano, violin, flute, guitar and drums, and we have three choirs.
+LAMDA lessons are exceptional and our children do extremely well in this area.

 Head Teacher’s Philosophy

-The PGP STEM initiative is forward thinking and constantly evolving.
-This was recognised by the ISA when PGP won the award for Outstanding Provision in STEM in 2016/17, where we competed against other junior and senior independent schools.
-In the Mac suite and classrooms, interactive whiteboards use the latest educational software.
-Our children from Year 3 upwards and some of the Year 2s have access to their own tablets.
-We have an unusual amount of outdoor space which incorporates an Astroturf pitch and separate play areas, as well as a dedicated playground for the youngest children at PGP.
-Lastly, children are encouraged to play chess from Year 1 (five-year-olds) and it becomes part of the school day from Year 3 upwards.
-‘Chess is huge here, deliberately encouraged to develop logical thinking.’
-Good Schools Guide
+Parsons Green Prep won the ISA award for Outstanding Provision in STEM in 2016/17, competing against other junior and senior independent schools.
+In the Mac suite and in our classrooms, interactive whiteboards use the latest educational software.
+Our children from year 3 upwards and some of the year 2s have access to their own tablets.
+We have significant outdoor space which incorporates an Astroturf pitch and separate play areas, as well as a dedicated playground for the youngest children.
+Lastly, children are encouraged to play chess from year 1 (five-year-olds) and it becomes part of the school day from year 3 upwards.
+‘Chess is huge here, deliberately encouraged to develop logical thinking,’ The Good Schools Guide.